ankitakumari11/Terraform/Day-2/02-multiple-providers.md

 1. Create a providers.tf file in the root directory of your Terraform project.
 2. In the providers.tf file, define the AWS and Azure providers.
 For example:

+In aws , it has its own feature and we dont need to provide secret key and all here but for azure or maybe oci we would be needed.
+You need to go to documentation to know in detail.

 ```
 provider "aws" {